SubSonic-Core/SubLight/SubLight.Documentation/articles/core-concepts.md

 SubLight supports navigation properties via Roslyn-generated proxies.
 These proxies allow entities to expose relationships (e.g. `Customer.Orders`) while preserving orchestration semantics.

-When the entity targeted by a navigation property is marked as **Cachable**, resolution follows this flow:
+When the entity targeted by a navigation property is marked as **Cacheable**, resolution follows this flow:

 1. **Envelope Check** — Inspect envelope metadata for freshness
 2. **Cache Lookup** — Query distributed cache using declared `DataKey`